 User Management Tools

-As an administrator, you now have the option to make bulk changes to reporting managers, departments, employee IDs, and other small changes that will save you time as you manage your network.
-Employees can come here, or visit the ORG chart to see who is in what team, how their departments fit within the grand scheme of the organization, or, as use this page as quick reference for contact information.
+As an administrator, you can use the People Section to make bulk changes to reporting managers, departments, employee IDs, and other small changes that will save you time as you manage your network.
+Employees can come here, or visit the org chart to see who is in what team, how their departments fit within the grand scheme of the organization, or, as use this page as quick reference for contact information.

 There are various filters that have been added, including: